 All fees must be paid in full before a burial can take place, Council does not offer the facility of credit to private individuals.
 If this may be of concern, it is recommended seek further advice from a Funeral Director.

-Payment can be made in person at any Council service center, Credit Card via phoning the main service center or internet banking.
+Payment can be made in person at any Council Service Centre, Credit Card via phoning the main service centre or internet banking.

 - Forum North, Rust Ave, Whangarei